fsprojects/Paket/docs/content/analyzers.md

 ## Conventions for NuGet packages

-Analyzers create by the "Analyzer with Code Fix" template are currently installed via `Install.ps1` in Visual Studio that Paket doesn't plan support (See the [FAQ](faq.html#paket-vs-powershell-install-scripts) for more details)
+Analyzers created by the "Analyzer with Code Fix" template are currently installed via `Install.ps1` in Visual Studio that Paket doesn't plan support (See the [FAQ](faq.html#paket-vs-powershell-install-scripts) for more details)

 For them to work in Paket they need to be placed in specific folders inside the NuGet package.